-The ability to keep leads constantly engaged with your brand not only benefits you as a business owner, but it also makes your leads and customers feel more connected with your brand.
+The ability to keep leads engaged not only benefits you as a business owner, but it also makes customers feel more connected to your brand.
 In fact, the more engaged contacts are throughout the customer lifecycle, the more likely they are to become loyal to your brand.

 While creating an engaging customer experience for your brand does take nurturing over time, there are ways you can use automation to simplify the process.
-Here are five ways you can use ONTRAPORT to keep your contacts engaged at every phase of the customer lifecycle:
+Here are five ways you can use a marketing automation platform like Ontraport to keep your contacts engaged at every phase of the customer lifecycle:

-Before marketers were able to cookie site visitors’ browsers, any potential lead who opted not to fill out a brand’s web form, request a consultation, or purchase a product was a lost cause.
-But times have changed, and Facebook Ad retargeting has made it possible for you to automatically show ads for the abandoned product or incomplete form to the prospect on Facebook.
+Before marketers were able to cookie site visitors’ browsers, any potential lead who opted not to fill out a brand’s web form, request a consultation or purchase a product was a lost cause.
+By adding tracking scripts to your pages, you can retarget your would-be lost opportunities on platforms such as Facebook, Google, Bing, Twitter, and more.
+This means you can show ads for your abandoned product or incomplete form to prospects as a reminder to come back and complete their purchase or opt-in.

 Some examples of potential pages on which to set up retargeting are: